camptocamp/docker-puppetserver/README.md

 ### puppetdb-termini

 If the container can resolve `puppetdb`, puppetdb-termini will be enabled.

-### riemann

-If the container can resolve `riemann`, the riemann reporter will be enabled (https://github.com/jamtur01/puppet-riemann).

 ### graphite

 If the container can resolve `graphite`, the graphite reporter will be enabled (https://github.com/evenup/evenup-graphite_reporter).